 Lunchtime is a great opportunity to add more veggies into your diet.
-If you’re a sandwich lover, pile on the lettuce and tomato, but don’t forget other goodies like alfalfa sprouts, chopped celery, sliced peppers, raw spinach, and some sliced avocado.
-If you’re eating tuna or chicken salad, add in some apple chunks, pineapple, chopped celery, or raisins to the mix.
-Throwing in few more of these will make your sandwich tastier and crunchier, while packing in a lot more nutrients with few added calories.
+If you’re a sandwich lover, pile on the lettuce and tomato, but don’t forget other goodies like alfalfa sprouts, chopped celery, sliced bell peppers, raw spinach and sliced or mashed avocado.
+If you’re eating tuna or chicken salad, add in some apple chunks, pineapple, chopped celery or raisins to the mix.
+Throwing in few more of these will make your sandwich tastier and crunchier while packing in a lot more nutrients with few added calories.

 5. Make Your Salad Fun

-You can get really creative with your salads.
+You can get creative with your salads.
 These healthy bowls don’t need to be boring.
-Start with your mixed greens, lettuce, or spinach, but don’t stop there.
-Add in some tomato, diced carrots, mushrooms, sprouts, olives, celery, radishes, and more—the options are nearly endless.
-Then add a few kidney or garbanzo beans on the side and a few berries on the top and you’ll take a big chunk out of your required servings for the day.
+Start with your mixed greens, lettuce or spinach, but don’t stop there.
+Add in some tomato, diced carrots, mushrooms, sprouts, olives, celery, radishes and more — the options are nearly endless.
+Then, add a few kidney or garbanzo beans on the side and a few berries on the top, and you’ll take a big chunk out of your required servings for the day.

 6. Create Your Own Nut Mixes

-Mixed nuts are a handy, convenient, and healthy snack, but you don’t have to settle for what you find in the store.
-Using some small Ziploc bags, you can make your own mixes that are a lot healthier.
-Add in your favorite nuts, then put in some of your favorite dried fruits, like bananas, raisins, cranberry raisins, apricots, and shaved coconut.
+Mixed nuts are a handy, convenient and healthy snack, but you don’t have to settle for what you find in the store.
+Using some small resealable plastic bags, you can make your own mixes that are much healthier.
+Add in your favorite nuts, then put in some of your favorite dried fruits like bananas, raisins, cranberry raisins, apricots and shaved coconut.
 You can also sprinkle the mix on top of your lunchtime salad.

 7. Cook Your Own Soup

-Most store-bought soups are full of broth, sodium, and noodles.
+Most store-bought soups are full of broth, sodium and noodles.
 These are the cheapest ingredients, so manufacturers bulk up their soups with these and then toss in a few vegetables and small meat chunks.
-If you make your own soup, such as in a Crockpot, you can add a lot more vegetables in, making it a much healthier meal.
-Simply cook fresh or leftover veggies until tender, add in the broth, some beans, and your protein and you’re good to go.
-Pretty much any vegetable works in a soup.
-Some of the common ones are carrots, celery, peppers, corn, and tomatoes.
+If you make your own soup, such as in a slow cooker, you can add a lot more vegetables in, making it a much healthier meal.
+Cook fresh or leftover veggies until tender, add in the broth, some beans and your protein, and you’re good to go.
+Virtually any vegetable works in a soup.
+Some of the common ones are carrots, celery, bell peppers, corn and tomatoes.
 If you’re making chili, replace half the meat with beans and vegetables.

 8. Make Your Pizza Healthier

-When making your own pizza, you can add whatever you want to it, but you can add on some toppings even to take-and-bake varieties so you don’t have to start from scratch.
-Get a fairly plain pizza from your favorite shop, then take it home and add on some raw spinach, green peppers, sun-dried tomatoes, mushrooms, sliced zucchini, and olives.
+When making your own pizza, you can add whatever you want to it, but you can add on some toppings even to take-and-bake varieties so that you don’t have to start from scratch.
+Get a plain cheese pizza from your favorite shop, then take it home and add on some raw spinach, green peppers, sun-dried tomatoes, mushrooms, sliced zucchini and olives.
 If you have a shop that will pile these on for you, you’re in luck.

-If you like your scrambled eggs in the morning or even at night, dress them up with veggies to make a healthy omelet.
-Spinach, tomatoes, avocado, peppers, mushrooms, onions, and even summer squash and cucumber all work well in cooked eggs.
+If you like your scrambled eggs in the morning or at night, dress them up with veggies to make a healthy omelet.
+Spinach, tomatoes, avocado, peppers, mushrooms, onions and summer squash and cucumber all work well in cooked eggs.